mouh2020/auto-translation/README.md

 # auto-translation

-auto-translation is a simple python library to translate any other language or transform it to speech with google traduction , all that using the user's Chrome browser with selenium in hidden mode , mean time to return the translation or speech 15 seconds
+auto-translation is a simple python library to translate any other language or transform it to speech with google translation , all that using the user's Chrome browser with selenium in hidden mode , mean time to return the translation or speech 15 seconds